Dr Maryam Mirza

-I joined Durham University as Assistant Professor in World Literatures in English in September 2018.
-I previously held an Alexander von Humboldt Postdoctoral Fellowship (2018) at the University of Bonn, and a BeIPD-COFUND Postdoctoral Fellowship (2015-2017) at the University of Liege.
+I received my PhD from Aix-Marseille University in 2012 and joined Durham University as Assistant Professor in World Literatures in English in September 2018.
+I have held an Alexander von Humboldt Postdoctoral Fellowship (2018) at the University of Bonn as well as a BeIPD-COFUND Postdoctoral Fellowship (2015-2017) at the University of Liege.
 I was also the recipient of a Charles Wallace Pakistan Trust Visiting Fellowship (2015) which was held at Newcastle University.
 I have taught at several universities and colleges in Pakistan, including Kinnaird College for Women and the National College of Arts, Lahore.

 ER 266, Elvet Riverside 2

 - Mirza, M. (2016).
 Intimate Class Acts: Friendship and Desire in Indian and Pakistani Women’s Fiction.
 Oxford University Press.

 - Mirza, Maryam (Published).
 ‘Precarious Beings and Impossible Dreams.’
 Review of What Will You Give for This Beauty? by Ali Akbar Natiq.